-Bob Tims is Director of Sales for Ani-Logics Outdoors®.
+Bob Tims is COO of Ani-Logics Outdoors®.
 Bob loves everything outdoors including; deer hunting, pheasants, migratory waterfowl, and fishing which are all easily accessible in SW MN.
 He joined Ani-Logics Outdoors as Director of Sales in 2015 and has helped propel Ani-Logics Outdoors® into dealer networks and national sporting goods retailers.
 Bob can be frequently seen at tradeshows for consumers and B2B buying groups.
 Previous positions include VP Sales and Marketing of Newport Laboratories, a previously owned company under the Prairie Holdings Group umbrella as well as over twenty years’ experience in the packaging and printing industries.
 Bob has a BS degree in Electronic Engineering from Minnesota State University, Mankato, MN and received an MBA from University of Sioux Falls, Sioux Falls, SD.

 Reggie Radloff joined the Ani-Logics team as a Key Account Specialist in 2017.
-His primaryresponsibilities include sales, inventory management, purchasing, and warehouse support.
+His primary responsibilities include sales, inventory management, purchasing, and warehouse support.
 He has been employed in the field of sales & Marketing since the age of 16 in various roles from Telephone Sales Representative to National Account Sales Manager.

 Growing up in Rural Southwest Wisconsin on a farm provided him the opportunity to hunt frequently.
 Squirrel, rabbit, grouse, duck, goose, and deer hunting were regular past times.
 Deer and duck were favorites and then turkey later on.
 Spending time in the outdoors on the farm has always been a passion.